Strados™ Respiratory Care Platform

 Cardiopulmonary diseases such as COPD, asthma and heart failure are among the most difficult to manage, with more than five million patients discharged from the hospital each year and readmissions for COPD often exceeding 20% within 30 days.
 The Strados Respiratory Care Platform, which includes our FDA-cleared RESP Biosensor, allows clinicians to continuously monitor lung sounds including cough and wheeze to gain greater insight into respiratory status and make earlier interventions that can save lives and resources.

 Albert Rizzo, MD | Chief Medical Officer at American Lung Society

 Data Collection Capabilities

-Allows for identification of cough frequency, severity, and other characteristics
+Allows for identification of cough frequency, severity, and type

 Wheeze, Rhonchi & Crackles